Favourited 88 times

 Valencia is a historical city with an active cultural agenda worth visiting in any season.
 You'll fine blue-flag beaches in Alboraya and Valencia, a stone throw away from our home.
 If you like the country side, historic towns, interesting landscape and/or hiking we've got plenty of info for you to know our region better.

-Ideally, we are looking for someone with experience taking care of toddlers willing to stay with us for 3-4 weeks during that period.
+Ideally, we are looking for someone with experience taking care of toddlers willing to stay with us for 3-4 weeks.

-We mainly need help taking care of Dafne during the weekdays, generally 3 hours after lunch in a regular schedule.
+We mainly need help taking care of Dafne during the weekdays, generally ~3 hours after lunch in a regular schedule.
 Emma works from home, so you won't be alone while babysitting.
-Housekeeping with a baby is hard, so an extra hand taking care of arranging the kitchen daily, taking care of her laundry also almost daily (we wash a lot!) and doing a general house cleaning once a week is welcome.

 You'll stay in the guest room.

 We tend to prepare simple meals during week days and something more elaborate during the weekends.
-You're welcome to use the kitcken to prepare your own meal or have lunch with us.
+You can share our lunch and you are welcome to use anything from the kitchen and cook for yourself for dinner.

 We live in Alboraya, a town next to Valencia.
 You will find all the amenities expected for a urban life (shops, cafes, restaurants, gym, markets...), while enjoying a relaxed environment.